US pest-control market, mapped

 Do not buy this if any of the following are true.

 You only sell at the Rollins and Rentokil revenue tier.
-If your motion is one annual contract with the public majors, you do not need a long-tail map of 32,552 storefronts.
+If your motion is one annual contract with the public majors, you do not need a long-tail location map.
 You need two phone numbers and a strong relationship manager.
 Save your budget.

 You need real-time license status.
 State pesticide-applicator license boards publish that, with appeal periods and reinstatement windows that move daily.
 We refresh monthly, which is the right cadence for prospecting and the wrong cadence for compliance gatekeeping.

-If you Google "largest pest control companies in the US," the top result is almost always the latest PCT Top 100 list.
-PCT Top 100 is the canonical industry ranking and it is excellent for what it does, which is rank pest-control companies by self-reported annual revenue.
+If you Google “largest pest control companies in the US,” the top result is almost always a revenue-based trade-press ranking.
+Those rankings are excellent at what they do, which is rank pest-control companies by self-reported annual revenue.
 That is the right lens for tracking M&A, deal flow, and revenue concentration.
 It is not the right lens for figuring out which 20,000 operators your AE team should call this quarter.

 The revenue lens flatters the public majors.
 Rollins reports billions, Rentokil reports billions, and the field looks consolidated.
 The storefront lens does not flatter anyone.
-By US locations, the 10 largest brands run 1,944 storefronts out of 32,552, just 5.97 percent of the market.
+By US locations, the 10 largest brands run 1,944 storefronts, just 5.97 percent of the market.
 Rollins and Rentokil combined hold roughly 1,067 freestanding US locations across all brand families, around 3.3 percent.
-The other 96.7 percent is somebody else's truck.
+The other 96.7 percent is somebody else’s truck.

 The second problem is that enterprise B2B databases roll up by parent and lose the buyer.
-They show "Rentokil" as one customer at the Memphis HQ and the 448 Terminix branches collapse into a single row.
+They show “Rentokil” as one customer at the Memphis HQ and the 448 Terminix branches collapse into a single row.
 The actual buyer for most pest-control vendor categories is a branch manager, a regional operator, or an independent owner who never reports up to corporate procurement.
-PCT Top 100 sees the revenue but not the procurement seat.
+The revenue rankings see the revenue but not the procurement seat.
 Generalist databases see the parent but not the branch.
 The storefront-level view sees both.

 This is the gap Orbital sits in.
-We map the universe of US small and mid-market businesses, classify each location into its market, find the owner or decision-maker for that location, and ship a verified contact before the conversation starts.
-That works for pest control the same way it works for HVAC, dental, and convenience retail.
+We map the universe of US small and mid-market businesses, sort each location into its market, find the owner or decision-maker for that location, and ship a verified contact before the conversation starts.
 What is specific to pest control is the layer on top: chain affiliation, parent rollup, specialty (general pest, termite, wildlife, mosquito, bed bug, fumigation), and the per-state license number when the operator publishes it.
-We are the storefront-count complement to PCT, not a replacement for it.
-Both views belong in your stack.
-PCT Top 100 is the revenue lens; this is the storefront lens.
-IBISWorld's Pest Control Services report is the market-size lens, refreshed every twelve to eighteen months.
+The storefront count is the complement to the revenue rankings, not a replacement for them.

 Questions